her majesty’s coroner

 - If the person had not seen a doctor within the last two weeks of their life.

-- Deaths within 24 hours of admission to hospital.
+- Deaths which occur within 24 hours of admission to hospital.

 - Deaths that may be linked to medical treatment, surgery or anaesthetic.